 Fifth AI, Quantum Intelligent, Parallel Processing Natural language and advanced interfaces

-Why It Is Important to Understand the Generations of Computers
+Why It's Important to Understand Computer Generations

 Understanding the origin and development of the things behind computer generations gives one a sense of the huge technological strides taken in the last eight decades.
 Here's why it matters: